 On 4 November 1921 Hilton was posthumously awarded the 1914/15 Star, British War Medal, and the Victory Medal, colloquially known as Pip, Squeak, and Wilfred.5,16 The 1914-15 Star was awarded to all who served in the first year of the war, The British War Medal was awarded to those who served overseas in a theatre of war, and The Victory Medal for those who saw active fighting.16

-On the 5 December 1921 Robert Matheson signed to say he was in receipt of the Memorial Scroll and King’s Message.5 On 19 December 1922 Robert Matheson singed to say he had received Memorial Plaque #34604.5 The Memorial Scrolls were issued to the next of kin of those killed whilst serving in the A.I.F., and bore the Royal Coat of Arms and the inscription “their own lives that others might live in freedom.”17 The Memorial plaque was bronze with Britannia and a lion on the front, the inscription “He died for freedom and honour“, with the soldiers full name.17
+Robert Matheson signed to say he was in receipt of the Memorial Scroll and King’s Message on 5 December 1921.5 On 19 December 1922 Robert Matheson signed to say he had received Memorial Plaque #34604.5 Memorial Scrolls were issued to the next of kin of those killed whilst serving in the A.I.F., and bore the Royal Coat of Arms and the inscription “their own lives that others might live in freedom.”17 The Memorial plaque was bronze with Britannia and a lion on the front, the inscription “He died for freedom and honour“, with the soldiers full name.17

 Do you have any ancestors who served in WWI or WWII?
 Click the image below to search for them today at Findmypast.
 I would also love to hear about them – please comment below.